Sicily Cultural Tour

 Day 1 – October 18

 We will meet this morning to kick off our grand tour of Sicily in the glamorous hill town of Taormina, a long-time getaway for the world’s rich and famous.
 Here we will have a welcome toast at our meeting point with a view of the sea, and then head out to meet our local guide and learn about Taormina’s ancient, medieval, and modern history.
 This afternoon we’ll board our private coach and drive to our accommodations in the rich volcanic farmlands of north Mount Etna.
 A celebratory welcome dinner awaits.
-(Stay 3 nights near Mount Etna)
+(Stay 3 nights near Mount Etna at Picciolo Etna Golf Resort & Spa)

 Day 2 – October 19

-Today we’ll visit Randazzo, the center of the Etna wine region, to learn about traditional life in small town Sicily.
+Today we’ll visit Randazzo, the center of the Etna farming region, to learn about traditional life in small town Sicily.
 This area has boomed in recent years, cultivating some of Europe’s hottest selling wines.
-A wine tasting will introduce the volcanic terroir to our palettes before visiting a local farm in the afternoon.
-A free afternoon, evening on your own, and an easy sense of la dolce vita will cap the day.
+We’ll then head to the prestigious I Custodi delle Vigne winery for a cantina tour and tasting lunch.
+An easy sense of la dolce vita will cap the day.
+(Free evening for dinner)

 Day 3 – October 20

 Mount Etna, hovering in the distance, is our focus today.
-We’ll drive to its north slope, through almond, pistachio, and orange groves, to climb the Piano Provenzana base camp and wintertime ski area.
-From here we’ll meet a geologist mountain guide and continue in 4×4 vehicles resembling moon rovers to the upper elevations of the mountain.
-Enjoy unforgettable views toward the Mediterranean Sea and a chance to hike “Mamma Etna” before we settle into a group lunch at a mountain hut.
+We’ll drive to its north slope, through almond, pistachio, and orange groves, up to Piano Provenzana base camp and winter ski area.
+From here we’ll meet a geologist mountain guide and continue in 4×4 vehicles resembling moon rovers for a tour of the upper mountain.
+Enjoy unforgettable views toward the Mediterranean Sea and the option for a short hike among extinct craters before we settle into a group lunch at a rifugio mountain hut.
+(Free evening for dinner)

 Day 4 – October 21

-This morning we head south making our way to the prestigious Benanti winery for a vineyard walk, cantina visit, and wine tasting lunch.
-After that we’ll continue to the ancient Greek city of Syracuse, where we’ll settle into a seaside hotel on the island of Ortygia.
+This morning we head south toward Catania to meet a local guide for a tour of the excellent Museum of the Sicilian Landing of WWII.
+Then we continue to the city’s main square to experience the local fish market with free time to enjoy a Sicilian street food lunch.
+We’ll regroup mid-afternoon and drive on to the ancient Greek city of Syracuse, where we’ll settle into a seaside hotel on the island of Ortygia.
 A Sicilian seafood group dinner awaits.
-(Stay 3 nights in Syracuse)
+(Stay 3 nights in Syracuse at Henry’s House Hotel)

 Day 5 – October 22